jmacdonald/amp/documentation/pages/configuration.md

     will be shown at the bottom of the screen; the `syntaxes` subdirectory is in the same directory as that file.

+## Themes

+Amp includes [Solarized](http://ethanschoonover.com/solarized) dark and light themes by default.
+You can extend the built-in set with custom themes of your own.
+Amp uses Text Mate's `.tmTheme` format, many of which can be found [here](http://wiki.macromates.com/Themes/UserSubmittedThemes).
+They should be placed in Amp's `themes` configuration subdirectory.

+!!! tip
+    If you're not sure where to look, run the `preferences::edit` command.
+    The preferences will load into a new buffer for editing, and its path will be shown at the bottom of the screen; the `themes` subdirectory is in the same directory as that file.

 ## Open Mode

 ### Excluding Files/Directories